Scrum Burn Down Charts: Complete Guide 2026

 -

 Estimation Reliance: The accuracy of the ideal work line depends on initial time estimates.
-Overestimation may make progress appear on track, while underestimation can signal delays.
+Overestimation may make progress appear on track, while underestimation can signal false delays.

 Burn Up vs. Burn Down Charts